hyosung11/Launch-School/Courses/journal.md

 ## 20211219 일요일

 17:50 Practicing problems on and off this afternoon.
 Ugh.
 I need to push myself harder to solve problems before looking at the solution.

+## 20211220 월요일

+05:51 Good morning.
+Ready for another week of studying.

+07:46 I can learn coding.
+Yes, I can pass the JS109 Interview Assessment.
+Get prepared and do it.